bytodd/sbom-lab/README.md

-# sbom-lab
+# sbom-analysis-demo
-Generate and analyze SBOMs using Syft and Grype to explore software supply chain security.
+Generated and analyzed a software bill of materials (SBOM) for Flask using Syft and Grype.